 Often the more popular Christmas songs such as Rudolph the Red Nosed Reindeer and Jingle Bells can be a little tricky for young children or toddlers to pick up.

-So here are some very simple piggyback songs that have simple actions ideal for 2-4 year olds.
+So here are some very short christmas action songs with simple piggyback tunes which are ideal for 2-4 year olds.

 These are popular playgroup songs about Christmas Crackers and Christmas Puddings (which are typical Christmas traditions here in the UK!) and are brilliant for getting everyone to join in!